Forehead reduction surgery - What is hairline lowering?

 Having a large forehead can be a significant source of concern for many people.
 A big forehead can often appear out of proportion with the rest of the facial features and lead to a reduction in self-confidence and emotional well-being.
 Patients may feel very self-conscious about having a large forehead and may choose to wear hats to cover up having a high hairline.
-The impact on daily activities can be significant with many avoiding going outdoors or carrying out sporting activities for fear of showing their big forehead.
-In many cases, people may develop anxiety and depression.
-Fortunately, there are highly effective treatments for forehead reduction to restore facial balance and boost self-confidence.

-Hairline lowering surgery also known as forehead reduction surgery or scalp advancement is a surgical procedure designed to lower the height of the hairline and reduce the size of a big forehead.
 The desired result is a full head of hair due to a lower hairline.
-The procedure is performed almost exclusively in women where up to 5 cm of shortening can be created.
-In some cases, to further contour the hairline, a hair transplant procedure can be performed to reshape the hairline which can create a more feminine rounded appearance to the sides of the hairline.
-In cases where more than 5 cm of lowering is required then a 2-stage procedure with tissue expanders may be necessary to achieve the required level of hairline lowering.
+The procedure is performed almost exclusively in women, where up to 5 cm of shortening can be created in certain cases.
+In some cases, to further contour the hairline, a hair transplant procedure can be performed to reshape the hairline, which can create a more feminine, rounded appearance to the sides of the hairline.
+In cases where more than 5 cm of lowering is required, a 2-stage procedure with tissue expanders may be necessary to achieve the required level of hairline lowering.

 Causes of an excessively high hairline: